crossroadsfpga/enso/docs/getting_started.md

 ## System Requirements

-Norman currently requires an Intel Stratix 10 MX FPGA.
+Ensō currently requires an Intel Stratix 10 MX FPGA.
 Support for other boards might be added in the future.

 ## Setup

-Here we describe the steps to compile and install Norman.
+Here we describe the steps to compile and install Ensō.

 ### Prepare system